 More of What's New

-Our classic, pocket-sized guides have been updated with our latest recommendations for January through June 2018 and are now available!
-Pick up a new consumer guide when visiting the Monterey Bay Aquarium or any one of our Seafood Watch conservation partners, or download a new guide online so you can keep recommendations handy—and make better choices for a healthy ocean.
+Our classic, pocket-sized guides have been updated with our latest recommendations for January through June 2019 and are now available!
+Pick up a new consumer guide when visiting the Monterey Bay Aquarium, at any one of our Seafood Watch conservation partners, or download a new guide online so you can keep recommendations handy — and make better choices for a healthy ocean.

 Seafood Watch recently worked with businesses, governments and non-governmental organizations throughout Southeast Asia to develop the Southeast Asia Shrimp Aquaculture Improvement Protocol, known as SEASAIP.
 It helps shrimp farmers improve their practices in order to achieve the "Good Alternative" or "Best Choice" recommendation levels.
 We're now working with the Asian Seafood Improvement Collaborative (ASIC) to implement these SEASAIP standards, with the goal of improving shrimp aquaculture practices that will give better-performing farmers access to the North American marketplace.

 The Seafood Watch app makes it easier than ever to get the latest recommendations for seafood and sushi, learn more about the seafood you eat, and locate or share businesses that serve sustainable seafood.
 The app is available for iOS and Android devices.